bioinformatics-policlinicogemelli/ALOA/README.md

     This section provides an overall slide analysis and consists of several steps outlined below.

     The first step is the merge of cell seg data files of each roi.
-This files are merged into a single file, for each patient and cells that don't have any of the phenotypes of interest (OTHER) are removed. <br>
+This files are merged into a single file for each patient.
+Cells that don't have any of the phenotypes of interest (OTHER) are removed. <br>

     The results will be saved into:<br>
     - <em><output_folder>/Merged_clean</em><br>